 For this challenge, we are looking for new, original, unpublished music shots shot on mobile/cell phones.
 The subject can be anything you like: a live artist, audience members, posed shots – anything music-related that you've captured on your phone or tablet.

 The mobile phone revolution has made photography available to everyone with a smartphone.
-More people than ever before are not just taking pictures but publishing them too – on social media, blogs, and sites like Tumblr, Pinterest or Flickr.
+More people than ever before are not just taking pictures but publishing them too – on social media, blogs, and sites like Tumblr (opens in new tab), Pinterest (opens in new tab) or Flickr (opens in new tab).
 The ready availability of smartphones means that everyone has a camera to hand, and images can be published quickly – but some of the same old challenges remain: lighting, composition, motion.
-Our sister site Digital Camera World can offer some tips on shooting on mobile – the rest is down to you.
+Our sister site Digital Camera World can offer some tips on shooting on mobile (opens in new tab) – the rest is down to you.

 Affinity Photo picture-editing software is about speed, power and precision - and so is the best rock music.
 This photo competition is about finding new photographers who capture the spirit of rock’n’roll and helping them to get the best from their photographs.

 The competition will run over the next six months with a series of monthly challenges based around different aspects of music photography: live shots, portraits, shooting in black and white etc. The competition is free to enter and there are monthly prizes for the winners of each category.
 At the end of the six months, the judges will choose one overall winner who will receive:

 - iPad Pro 11” + Apple Pencil + Affinity Photo for iPad